ansh-099/Project-SIH---Safe-Driving/README.md

 ### Get Directions

 * Get Disclaimer about your area .i.e. in a risky area or not. </br>
-* Get to know What should be your best velocity </br>
+* Get to know What should be your best velocity. </br>

 <a><img src="https://user-images.githubusercontent.com/35291991/88955373-757b0280-d2b9-11ea-86a8-7bda034c4461.png" align="left" height="480" width="270"/>
 </br>